Belarus Weather, climate and geography

 Best time to visit

-The best time to visit is during the summer months from May to September when the days are longest and the weather is mild.
+The best time to visit is during the warmer months from May to September when the days are longest and the weather is mild.
 In July and August temperatures can reach highs of 25°C (77°F) although the average is 18°C (64°F).
 Summer is the perfect time to enjoy the Belarusian countryside and forage in the forests for wild berries.